Are you a high school student who wants to develop in-depth, real world skills in quantum computing? This first-of-its kind course is for you!

 Thanks to our sponsor IBM Quantum, we

-have many FULL scholarships available
+have many FULL and partial scholarships available

 The only prerequisite is that students have taken a geometry class.
 No prior STEM experience or quantum knowledge is required or expected